Rigidity results with curvature conditions from Lichnerowicz Laplacian and applications: Preliminaries

-The following lemmas due to Petersen and Wink in \cite{PW21} provide a framework to control the curvature term of the Lichnerowicz Laplacian on tensors.
-To give a precisely definition, let us recall some notations.
 Suppose that $(V, g)$ is an $n$-dimensional Euclidean vector space and $\mathcal{T}^{(0,k)}(V)$ stands for the space of $(0, k)$-tensors.
 We denote the vector space of symmetric $(0,2)$-tensor by ${\rm Sym}^2(V)$.
 It is well known that there is an orthogonal decomposition

 where the vector space ${\rm Sym}^2_B(\Lambda^2V)$ consists of all tensors $R\in{\rm Sym}^2(\Lambda^2V)$ satisfying the first Bianchi identity.
 An $R \in {\rm Sym}^2_B(\Lambda^2V)$ is called an algebraic curvature tensor.
 The associated algebraic curvature $(0,4)$-tensor $\Rm$ is defined by